mozilla/ichnaea/README.rst

 =======

-``Ichnaea`` is an application that provides geolocation coordinates from other sources of data (cell or WiFi networks, GeoIP, etc.).
+``Ichnaea`` is an application that provides geolocation coordinates from other sources of data (Bluetooth, cell or WiFi networks, GeoIP, etc.).

 For more information look at
 `the full docs <https://mozilla.github.io/ichnaea/>`_.